toilathuc/Major_Assignment_Testing/README.md

   - **Spring Boot Starter Web**: A starter for building web applications, including RESTful, application, and WebSocket services.
   - **Spring Boot Starter Data JPA**: A starter for using Spring Data JPA with Hibernate.
   - **RESTful APIs**: Representational state transfer (REST) APIs for communication between the frontend and backend.
-  - **Java 11**: The latest LTS version of Java, providing long-term support and stability.
+  - **Java 21**: The latest LTS version of Java, providing long-term support, stability, and modern language features.
+  - **Karate**: A unified test automation platform for API testing, performance testing, and UI testing.
   - **JUnit 5**: A popular testing framework for Java that provides annotations for writing tests.
   - **Swagger**: A tool for documenting and testing RESTful APIs.
 - **Docker**: A containerization platform for packaging applications and their dependencies.